 Here are some things to consider or try out in this release:

-- Take a screenshot of each step as you test the new push notifications above.
+- Take a screenshot of each step as you test the new and updated features above.
 Upload your screenshots (you can create a gallery on Cloudup) and share them in a comment here.